DFE-Digital/get-into-teaching-app/app/views/content/become-a-further-education-teacher.md

 article_classes: ['longform']
 image: "static/content/hero-images/0015.jpg"
 description: |-
-  Find out how to become a further education teacher in the UK.
-This Department for Education page has links to advice and support on teacher training in further education.
+  Find out how to teach in further education in England.
+Explore which qualifications you need and how to find further education teacher training.
 date: "2023-02-23"
 keywords:
   - Further